Sign In

 NOTE:

-To be able to export logs to China, registered establishments must be on a list approved by General Administration of Customs of China (GACC).
-Registered establishments also must be audited and approved by the Grain and Seed Export Program prior to any export of logs to China.
-Please contact the Grain and Seed Export Program (Grain.Export@aff.gov.au) to be listed by GACC and for more information regarding the registration application and audit for exporting logs to China.
+To be able to export logs to China, registered establishments must be on a list approved by the General Administration of Customs of the People's Republic of China (GACC).
+Registered establishments, fumigators and Authorised Officers must also be audited and approved by the Grain and Seed Export Program prior to any export of logs to China.
+Please contact the Grain and Seed Exports Program (Grain.Export@aff.gov.au) to be listed by GACC and for more information regarding the registration application and audit for exporting logs to China.

 Consignments are to be free from pests, soil, weed seeds and extraneous material.

-The fumigation event must take place at either a registered establishment approved by the Grain and Seed exports Program for fumigating logs for export to China or in a bulk vessel hold - fumigation in bulk vessel holds require a fumigation plan sent to the Grain and Seed Exports Program, please refer to details in the Treatment section.
+Fumigation must take place at either a registered establishment approved by the Grain and Seed Exports Program for fumigating logs for export to China or in a bulk vessel hold - fumigation in bulk vessel holds require a fumigation plan sent to the Grain and Seed Exports Program; please refer to details in the Treatment section.

-• "Inspected and packed at establishment [establishment number], fumigated by fumigator(s) [fumigator 1 licence number], [(if applicable) fumigator 2 licence number], [etc.]"
+• "[full botanical name (genus and species)] inspected and packed at establishment [establishment number], fumigated by fumigator(s) [fumigator 1 licence number], [(if applicable) fumigator 2 licence number], [etc.]"

 The establishment number listed in this statement must be the establishment listed in the RFP.
 The fumigator licence number(s) must be present on the fumigation certificate and must match.